Tau Tridents at Accelerator Neutrino Facilities: Introduction

-One key challenge for both $\nu_\tau$ CC interactions and tau tridents is the reconstruction of the tau lepton.
-One way to achieve this is by having excellent spatial resolution, at the micrometer level or below, which is typically attained using emulsion detectors such as FASER$\nu$~\cite{FASER:2020gpr}.
-This allows to observe the vertex displacement from the tau propagation.
-Alternatively, detailed event reconstruction capabilities, as is the case for Liquid Argon Time Projection Chambers (LArTPCs) such as in DUNE~\cite{DUNE:2015lol}, may allow for excellent signal-to-background ratios even if the displaced vertex from tau decay is not observed~\cite{Machado:2020yxl, Isaacson:2023gwp}.
+A key challenge for both $\nu_\tau$ CC interactions and tau tridents is the reconstruction of the tau lepton.
+One way to achieve this is by having excellent spatial resolution, at the micrometer level or below, which is typically attained using emulsion detectors, such as those at FASER$\nu$~\cite{FASER:2020gpr}.
+This allows observation of the vertex displacement from tau propagation.
+Alternatively, detailed event reconstruction capabilities, as is the case for Liquid Argon Time Projection Chambers (LArTPCs) such as in DUNE~\cite{DUNE:2015lol}, can lead to excellent signal-to-background ratios even if the displaced vertex from tau decay cannot be resolved~\cite{Machado:2020yxl, Isaacson:2023gwp}.

-In this paper, we make the first detailed study of neutrino tridents involving one or two tau leptons at neutrino accelerator facilities, focusing specifically on DUNE Near Detector (ND)~\cite{DUNE:2021tad}, at which the tau tridents were neglected in previous studies.
+In this work, we perform the first detailed study of neutrino tridents involving one or two tau leptons at neutrino accelerator facilities, focusing specifically on the DUNE Near Detector (ND)~\cite{DUNE:2021tad}, at which the tau tridents were neglected in previous studies.
 We consider the DUNE standard CP-optimized flux, as well as the tau-optimized flux~\cite{Fields}, for our calculation.
-We find non-negligible number of tau tridents at DUNE ND in both cases, and especially so in the tau-optimized mode.
-The prospective detection of these events is promising due to low intrinsic tau neutrino background and significantly different kinematic distributions between the tau trident signal and $\nu_\mu$ CC backgrounds.
-In the Appendix, we comment on trident events at current accelerator neutrino facilities and collider neutrino experiments.
+We find non-negligible number of tau tridents at DUNE-ND in both cases, and especially so in the proposed tau-optimized mode~\cite{DUNE:2020lwj}.
+We also highlight the different behavior of the tau-containing trident cross sections due to a non-negligible final-state charged-lepton mass, in contrast with trident processes with lighter leptons better studied for accelerator facilities in the literature.
+The prospective detection of $\nu_\mu N \to \nu_{\tau} \mu \tau N $ events is promising due to low intrinsic tau neutrino background and significantly different kinematic distributions between the tau trident signal and $\nu_\mu$ CC backgrounds. \\

+The rest of the paper is organized as follows: In Section~\ref{sec:xsec}, we calculate the trident production cross sections.
+In Section~\ref{sec:III}, we estimate the number of trident events at DUNE.
+In Section~\ref{sec:ID}, we discuss how tau tridents can be identified at DUNE.
+Our conclusions are given in Section~\ref{sec:con}.
+In Appendix~\ref{app:epa}, we remark on the Equivalent Photon Approximation (EPA) approach to trident calculations.
+In Appendix~\ref{app:ff}, we outline the nuclear and nucleon form factors.
+In Appendix~\ref{app:flux}, we show the neutrino fluxes used in our calculation.
+In Appendix~\ref{app:exp}, we give the number of trident events at other accelerator/collider neutrino experiments.
+Finally, Appendix~\ref{app:dist} shows the tau trident event distributions at DUNE.